rdnfn/feedback-forensics/README.md

 This will start the Gradio interface on localhost port 7860 (e.g. http://localhost:7860).

+> [!NOTE]
+> The online results are currently not available when running locally.

 ### Investigating your own dataset

 To investigate your own dataset, you need to run your own Inverse Constitutional AI (ICAI) experiment.
 Install the [ICAI package](https://pypi.org/project/inverse-cai/) as described [here](https://github.com/rdnfn/icai?tab=readme-ov-file#installation), including setting up relevant API secrets.
 For comparability, we initially recommend using *ICAI standard principles* rather than generating new ones.
 These standard principles are used to created the online interface results (shown as the *implicit objectives*).
 With the package installed, run: